7 Notes About Philosophy -- How To Understand Philosophy With Greater Clarity

 Hence why I made a list of a few things that should be considered when it comes to philosophy:

 1. You don’t have to have a degree in philosophy to be a philosopher.
 Having a degree in philosophy is nice and impressive, but insufficient for one to be considered a philosopher.
-It’s not like in other areas of academic study that applies you the title of what you’re studying.
-In toher words, studying philosophy isn’t the same as philosophizing.
+It’s not like in other areas of academic study that you have the title of what you’re studying.
+In other words, studying philosophy isn’t the same as philosophizing.

 2. You don't have to be well-versed in the philosophy of famous philosophers in order to be a philosopher.
-Having knowledge about them and their philosophies can surely contribute to your knowledge and improve your reputation.
+However, having knowledge about them and their philosophies can surely contribute to your knowledge and improve your reputation.

 Just look at very early philosophers, who technically had little-to-no other examples of previous philosophers to follow, and they were still philosophers nonetheless.
-The existance of a precursor is not necessary, only beneficial.
+The existence of a precursor is not necessary, only beneficial.

 For comparison, having a lot of knowledge about famous Nazis and Nazism does not make yourself a Nazi.
 An intrinsic trait, or a set of traits, is required to be a philosopher as prerequisites.
 Another set of traits is required in order to be a good philosopher, AKA, good at philosophizing.